 Ginger Kerrick

-Ginger Kerrick shares her roadmap for building the teams that helped transform NASA’s fragmented culture, driving innovation and resilience.
+Ginger Kerrick shares her roadmap for building the teams that helped transform NASA’s culture, driving innovation and resilience.

 During her 30-year tenure at the Johnson Space Center in Houston, Ginger Kerrick led teams through waves of challenge and change during NASA’s most innovative decades since the Apollo missions, creating better cross-organizational collaboration and supporting NASA’s highly successful industry partnerships with SpaceX and others.
 Today she shares her insights, showing business leaders how to apply the NASA model of change management to build a culture designed for resilience and innovation.

-Today, Ginger Kerrick is Chief Strategy Officer of Barrios Technology where she continues to partner with NASA and others on the rapidly developing space exploration economy.
+Today, Ginger Kerrick is Chief Strategy Officer of Barrios Technology where she continues to partner with NASA and commercial industry on the rapidly developing space exploration economy.
 A vocal advocate for the importance of STEM careers and education, Kerrick has served as a part-time professor for the STEM MBA program at Texas Tech University's Rawls College of Business, and she speaks frequently to both business leaders and students in STEM programs across the country.
 In 2016, Kerrick was one of five women named to the Texas Women’s Hall of Fame, and in 2019 she was sworn in as a member of the Texas Tech Board of Regents.

 Tell us a little about your event and our team of experienced sales agents will get back to you with a customized list of speaker recommendations available for in-person and virtual speaking engagements.